Packing For Carry-on

 When packing for Carry-on I use the Standard Luggage Co 3 in 1 carry on bag.
 It has a generous 45l litre capacity, a separate laptop compartment and can be wheeled on the floor or worn on the back and shoulder.
 It is rain proof, hard wearing, oh and custom designed to fit all airline regulations (21.5 x 13.5 x 7.5 in when zipped and 21.5 x 13.5 x 9.5 when expanded) so they can’t try hit you an oversized bag fee (those fees can literally double the cost of low cost flights).

-Once you have your bag lay it down flat and prepare to fill it.
+Once you have your bag, whichever it may be, lay it down flat and prepare to fill it.

 Unless you’re going somewhere very hot with no public decency laws you’re going to need some clothes.
 However when packing for Carry-on you really do not want to bring too many